-Considering that most vendors decide if a property appeals from the exterior, a freshly mowed lawn adds immeasurable street appeal.
-While buyers may not notice if the lawn is mowed, we guarantee they will notice if it isn’t!
+Considering that most vendors decide if a property appeals from the exterior, a freshly mown lawn adds immeasurable street appeal.
+While buyers may not notice if the lawn is mowed, we guarantee they will notice if it isn’t.

-People will look through cupboards to inspect all the space your property has to offer, so it is best to keep your laundry items hidden and well out of the way of prying eyes.
+People will look through cupboards to inspect all the space your property has to offer, so it is best to keep your laundry items hidden and well out of the way.
 All kitchenware should be washed and put away.
 If you have pets, it’s best to ask friends or family to pet-sit for the day.
-As much as you love your furry friends, your potential buyers may not.

 We understand your memories and family photos are precious.
 However, by removing these personal items, you’re allowing potential buyers to truly envision themselves living in that space.
-Enabling buyers to create this vision is an extremely powerful tool.
-Besides, boxing up all your personal items will make moving out that much easier – win, win.
+Enabling buyers to create this vision is an extremely powerful tool, and boxing up all your personal items will make moving out that much easier.

-Scented candles are a lovely touch.
-Try not to use anything overbearing, but rather something lightly fragrant and fresh.
+While scented candles are a lovely touch, try not to use anything overbearing, but rather opt for something lightly fragrant and fresh.
 Clean scents make your space more inviting, which helps people feel at ease.
-Supermarkets are a great spot to find fresh, linen scented candles at a reasonable price.
+Supermarkets are a great spot to find fresh, linen-scented candles at a reasonable price.

 Cost: Up to $25+

 Unlike private treaty sales, auctions create a heightened element of emotion and urgency.
 Cleanliness, neutrality and creating a sense of “home” for your potential buyers will ultimately ensure your success.
 Remember, just because you decide to sell privately doesn’t mean you can’t sell by auction.

 At buymyplace, auctions begin at just $999.
 To find out more, give us a call on 1300 289 697; we’re always happy to help.